suncoast-devs/handbook/curriculum/back-end/high-level-schedule.md

 # Week 8

-Week Goal: Build an API in a language that has no database, but does stuff in memory
+Week Goal: Learn your new

 ## Daily breakdown